-Will we choose to invest in the vitality of our cities and towns, making neighborhoods throughout our region places where people are proud to call home, or will we neglect our existing communities in order to fuel sprawl?
+Will we choose to invest in the vitality of our cities and towns by building infill housing that makes neighborhoods throughout our region places people are proud to call home?
+Or will we neglect our existing communities in order to fuel sprawl?

 Planning for Infill Housing

 In many ways, the people and leaders of the Bay Area have already made their choice.
-In 2009, with Grow Smart Bay Area, Greenbelt Alliance provocatively showed that the Bay Area can accommodate our next generation of growth through infill development that maintains and enhances the quality of our communities.
+Our provocative 2009 infill housing research report Grow Smart Bay Area showed that the Bay Area can accommodate our next generation of growth through smart development that maintains and enhances the quality of our communities.
 The region-wide Plan Bay Area, adopted by the Association of Bay Area Governments (ABAG) and the Metropolitan Transportation Commission (MTC), envisions the placement of 100% of the region’s next generation of new homes and new jobs within existing urban boundaries, essentially affirming Grow Smart Bay Area.

 Building Infill Housing: What’s the Problem?